 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP

 I would never feign illness just to get out of a test.

 Feign is all about faking it, but that hasn't always been so.
 In one of its earliest senses, feign meant "to fashion, form, or shape."
-That meaning is true to the term's Latin ancestor: the verb "fingere," which also means "to shape."
-The current senses of "feign" still retain the essence of the Latin source, since to feign something, such as surprise or an illness, requires one to fashion an impression or shape an image.
-Several other English words that trace to the same ancestor refer to things that are shaped with either the hands, as in "figure" and "effigy," or the imagination, as in "fiction" and "figment."
+That meaning is true to the term's Latin ancestor: the verb fingere, which also means "to shape."
+The current senses of feign still retain the essence of the Latin source, since to feign something, such as surprise or an illness, requires one to fashion an impression or shape an image.
+Several other English words that trace to the same ancestor refer to things that are shaped with either the hands, as in figure and effigy, or the imagination, as in fiction and figment.

 First Known Use: 13th centurySee Words from the same year

 What made you want to look up feign?
 Please tell us where you read or heard it (including the quote, if possible).